-Dennis LeVasseur, Senior Vice President, Sales Manager of BMT Insurance Advisors, recommends having your insurance policies reviewed periodically because circumstances change and “not all insurance policies are created equal.”
+Dennis LeVasseur, Senior Vice President, Sales Manager of Bryn Mawr Trust Insurance Advisors, recommends having your insurance policies reviewed periodically because circumstances change and “not all insurance policies are created equal.”
 When weighing the decision to purchase insurance protection, it’s best to get sound risk management advice and insurance protection tailored to your unique needs.

 We’ve put together a few things for you to consider: